dvallst/stream-analytics/README.md

 The pipeline is made up of the following parts:
 - Acquisition of events from [The Open Sky Network](https://opensky-network.org) API.
 - Messaging that publishes the events in a containerized Kafka topic.
+- Storage of the events in a containerized PostgreSQL database.
 - Ingestion that consumes the events from Kafka and processes them using Pandas.
-- Near-real-time dashboard showing the calculated metrics.
+- Near-real-time dashboard using Plotly Dash that shows the calculated metrics.
-- Storage of the events in a containerized PostgreSQL database.

 ## Prerequisites